 And that was it for our Leonardo Da Vinci week!
 I hope you enjoyed the ideas and our World’s Greatest Artist curriculum!

 All of the things you see in this post are included in our artist curriculum.
 If you haven’t seen the previous posts, this year for art we are studying 8 different world famous artists.
 We have chosen to do art twice a week, and we’ll cover one artist each month.
-We’re using my World’s Greatest Artists Vol. 1 curriculum, which you can download FREE, just click on the image below!
+We’re currently using my World’s Greatest Artists Vol. 1 curriculum!